 Cards: Latest design practices actively promote the usage of internet cards. (we actually call them “boxes”) Cards are an informative box that can help visually distinguish one item in another app.
 In material, design cards can float individually of each other and don’t share the same seam.

 Chips: A chip is a very small item in the user interface of an app that can call up more information either hover box over the app or a full-screen hover.
 Google uses the instance a new email receipt from your contact list to represent the utilities of chips.Material Design a newer and fast adopting practice across the web and mobile app development.
-It is important to redesign your website and mobile application with latest material design best practices.
+It is important to consult any mobile app design company and redesign your website and mobile application with latest material design best practices.